mac-comp127/audio-synth/doc/4_animation.md

 To fix this, a more robust solution would be to create a _second_ `GraphicsGroup` named `nodeGroup` inside `SongVisualizer`, and add all the notes to _that_ group.
 Then the inner group can move while the `SongVisualizer`’s position stays fixed.
-For a nice little challenge, try that!
+For a nice little challenge, try that.
 </details>

 <br>